Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Deportation/Removal

-When an alien is placed into removal proceedings the wheels of uncertainty begin to spin.
-Family members are often left in a state of panic, confusion, depression and financial despair and often don’t know who to turn to for help.
-Getting information or simply trying to locate an alien who has been taken into custody can become time consuming and frustrating.
+When an individual is placed into removal proceedings the wheels of uncertainty begin to spin.
+Family members are often left in a state of panic and confusion, and don’t know who to turn to for help.

-We have successfully represented many clients placed in removal proceedings in California and Arizona.
-We take on cases that we believe have a chance of winning.
-Generally, our clients are informed at the initial consultation if we can help them with their removal case.
+We take on cases that we believe we can help the client remain in the United States.
+Generally, our clients are informed at the initial consultation if we can help them or not with their removal case.
 Before we agree to represent a client in removal proceedings, we evaluate the client’s case to determine whether immigration relief is available to the client and the chances of getting that relief granted by the immigration judge.
-We also determine whether the client can be released on bond and whether the case, if located in another city or state can be moved to an immigration court closer to the client’s home.
+We also determine whether a detained client can be released on bond and whether the case, if located in another city or state can be moved to an immigration court closer to the client’s home.

 If necessary, we will order a client’s immigration file from the Department of Homeland Security and their criminal histories from the FBI and California Department of Justice to assist us in evaluating their removal case.
+We will also obtain a client’s criminal record from criminal court.

 Back to top...